• Home

 Goldendale Observatory State Park (Bortle 4) v.
 Brooks Memorial State Park (Bortle 2) overhead light pollution levels.
 Light Pollution Map

-Instead, Carpenter reassured his primary constituency - City officials and the Goldendale Chamber of Commerce - that despite the loss of the International Dark-Sky Association's Dark Sky Park Status, Washington State Parks would reward decades of night sky neglect by giving the Goldendale Observatory an architecturally gorgeous and costly 6-million-dollar state-taxpayer-funded facility upgrade no matter what.
-Carpenter wrote: “Our status with a third-party organization [the IDA] with which we are no longer affiliated (and should not have been) has no bearing on our policies or capital project objectives.”
-Emphasis added.
+Instead, Goldendale Observatory State Park Director Carpenter reassured his primary constituency - Goldendale Mayor Canon and the Goldendale Chamber of Commerce Executive Director Peck - that despite the loss of the International Dark Sky Park status appropriately becoming public knowledge, Washington State Parks would reward decades of night sky neglect by giving the Goldendale Observatory an architecturally gorgeous and costly 6-million-dollar state-taxpayer-funded facility upgrade no matter what.
+In April 2018 Carpenter wrote: “Our status with a third-party organization [the IDA] with which we are no longer affiliated (and should not have been) has no bearing on our policies or capital project objectives.”
+Emphasis added:

-In April 2019 Karlson stated Washington State Parks would correct its previous deficiencies and seek reinstatement of an International Dark Sky Park designation, including provision of night sky conservation education, with a pledge to "work with the local community to ensure that is accomplished."
+In contradistinction to Carpenter's anti-IDA declaration in April 2018, in April 2019 Karlson stated Washington State Parks would correct its previous deficiencies and seek reinstatement of an International Dark Sky Park designation, including provision of night sky conservation education, with a pledge to "work with the local community to ensure that is accomplished."

-However, by April 2021 Washington State Parks ultimately chose not to buck their local business "partners" opposition to meaningful night sky conservation, and dropped pursuit of an International Dark Sky Park reinstatement or provision of night sky conservation education.
+However, by April 2021 Washington State Parks apparently chose not to buck their local business 'partners' opposition to meaningful night sky conservation, and dropped pursuit of an International Dark Sky Park reinstatement or provision of night sky conservation education.

 When publicly asked by a citizen about Washington State Parks commitment to seek community support for dark skies as part of regaining an International Dark Sky Park status, Carpenter stated: “We’re not going to be reapplying for that status; I would go out of my way to avoid doing so actually."
 Emphasis added.

-Refuted by several years of night sky conservation education and advocacy provided by his predecessor Stout, Carpenter now writes “the requirements attached to the [International Dark Sky Park] status were not a good fit with WA State Parks operating policy,” stating they would “require parks staff to behave in an activist or legislative capacity.”
+Refuted by years of night sky conservation promotion provided by his predecessor Stout, Carpenter now writes “the requirements attached to the [International Dark Sky Park] status were not a good fit with WA State Parks operating policy,” stating they would “require parks staff to behave in an activist or legislative capacity.”
 Emphasis added.

-ormer Washington State Parks employee and Goldendale Observatory interpretive staff James Day stated to a visitor from Seattle in August 2022 that an International Dark Sky Park status "is not within the mission or scope of Washington Parks."
+Carpenter's propagandistic negative connotations that providing education regarding conservation of the night sky is allegedly being "activist," and that supporting already existing outdoor lighting codes is acting in a "legislative capacity," is simply more of Carpenter's absurd obfuscation and sophistry.
+That Washington State Parks leadership would gullibly buy into such nonsense is shocking - but apparently successful.
+Contradicting previous statements from Karlson, former Washington State Parks employee and Goldendale Observatory interpretive staff James Day stated to a visitor from Seattle in August 2022 that an International Dark Sky Park status "is not within the mission or scope of Washington Parks."
 Emphasis added.
+Day is now the President of the Friends of Gorge Area Parks.

 Washington State Parks has a Climate and Sustainability Coordinator who promoted conservation and education about the Goldendale Observatory's "vulnerable night sky natural resource" as part of its "mission," a Director who called the night sky a "valuable resource," and a Strategic Plan which promises to "educate the public about the benefits of an array of natural resources."
-Yet Washington State Parks has apparently implemented new "operating policies" that preclude providing education about, or advocating for, the sustainability of the Goldendale Observatory's "vulnerable and valuable night sky natural resource."
+Yet Washington State Parks has apparently implemented new "operating policies" that removed night sky conservation as part of its mission, and precludes providing education about, or advocating for, the sustainability of the Goldendale Observatory State Park Heritage Site's "vulnerable and valuable night sky natural resource."

-Proving that the tail does indeed wag the dog, Washington State Parks apparently came to believe it's more important to quietly surrender to the nearsighted local political and business interests and their unwillingness to engage in any meaningful night sky conservation - or even have it as a publicly discussed issue - rather than give priority to what's overwhelmingly in the public's interest, and the public's desires for a dark sky astronomy experience at an observatory facility which has proudly claimed to be "famous for its dark skies."
+Proving that the tail does indeed wag the dog, Washington State Parks apparently came to believe it's more important to surrender to the nearsighted local political and business interests and their unwillingness to engage in any meaningful night sky conservation - or even have it as a publicly discussed issue - rather than give priority to what's overwhelmingly in the public's interest, and the protection of a dark sky astronomy experience at an observatory facility which has proudly claimed to be "famous for its dark skies."

-More significantly, Carpenter's disparaging "activist" and false "behaving in a legislative capacity" rationales regarding the IDA's night sky conservation education and advocacy requirements apply to any Washington State Park, not just those in Klickitat County and Goldendale.
+More significantly, Carpenter's disparaging "activist" label and laughably ridiculous "behaving in a legislative capacity" rationales regarding the IDA's night sky conservation education and advocacy requirements apply to any Washington State Park, not just those in Klickitat County and Goldendale.

 Thanks to the local political and business community's antipathy for the existing outdoor lighting codes, and its subservient "partner" Washington State Parks resultant aversion for night sky conservation education and advocacy, here's a sign you haven't seen in Washington State: